- About Us

 Building a Profession: Helping Principals Become the Lever of Change

-Join Karin Chenoweth and Christina Theokas, authors of Getting It Done: Leading Academic Success in Unexpected Schools, as they talk with “It’s Being Done” leaders who have taken new roles in districts or states.
-The leaders will not only talk about how they led their own schools to excellence under difficult circumstances, but also how those experiences inform their thinking about what kinds of support current school leaders need to help all their students be successful.
+Earlier this year, Karin Chenoweth and Christina Theokas, authors of Getting It Done: Leading Academic Success in Unexpected Schools, spoke with “It’s Being Done” leaders who have taken new roles in districts or states.
+The leaders talked not only about how they led their own schools to excellence under difficult circumstances, but also how those experiences inform their thinking about what kinds of support current school leaders need to help all their students be successful.

 4 – 5 p.m.
 ET Wednesday, Feb.
 13, 2013 Click here to download a recording of this event.
 Click here to download the related PowerPoint presentation.